the lion of pune, rumi and i

 “You must now consolidate all of the things I have been teaching you.”

-When Guruji speaks of his pupils or students, he often calls his pupils his “children.”
-This depth of love and compassion is probably much of the reason why he is a master teacher.
-This along with his discipline.
+When Guruji speaks of his pupils or students, he often calls us his children.
+This depth of love and compassion is probably much of the reason why he is a master teacher—this along with his discipline.
 He says, “To be a teacher, you must roar like a lion on the outside and be meek as a lamb on the inside.”

-“You have to practice with tolerance patience and perseverance, and then only each one can drink the nectar of life… by their own sadhana…
+“You have to practice with tolerance patience and perseverance, and then only each one can drink the nectar of life, by their own sadhana.
+God Bless you all.”

 Brother/Sister, stand the pain.